Behavioral Health Screening

 Screening is done through the Check Yourself tool developed by Seattle Children’s Hospital and the University of Washington with Tickit Health.
 The screening asks students questions about their strengths, goals, mental health, substance use and safety.

 Based on screening results, the school counseling team, community partners and district support, connect with students who show high levels of risk or want more support.
 Students may receive a brief intervention of several sessions with their school counselor based on motivational interviewing principles.

-Students at high levels of risk may be referred to providers in the community for more supports.
+Students indicating high levels of risk may be referred to providers in the community for more supports.

 Check Yourself School-based tool is an interactive electronic screening tool that gives teens personalized feedback and strategies for staying healthy.
 It also gives the school support team key information about the student.
 The goal of the tool is to help spark conversations between teens and their support team that motivate teens to make healthy choices.

 Youth involvement in the development of the tool has been essential in ensuring the information is applicable and engaging.
 Electronic screening via Check Yourself School-based can increase teen comfort and honesty and remove bias in how questions are asked.

 The personalized feedback includes research-based motivational strategies to help teens set their own goals and start thinking about opportunities before meeting with a school counselor.

 After taking the Check Yourself tool, all student are provided feedback through the tool itself.
 Certain questions and answers are identified for immediate follow-up based on a tiered system.
 Tier 2 indicates the need for a scheduled follow-up (within two weeks) and Tier 3 indicates the need for immediate follow-up (day of or next day) with the student.

 If there is any indication from the screening tool or from follow-up conversations about a student’s intent to harm themselves or others, staff will follow existing policies around suicide prevention and mandated reporting.
 Parents will be contacted according to these policies and procedures.